microsoft/BotFramework-WebChat/DIRECT_LINE_SPEECH.md

 ## Requirements

 Direct Line Speech does not support Internet Explorer 11.
-It requires media capabilities that only modern browsers are capable.
+It requires modern browser media capabilities that are not available in IE11.

 Direct Line Speech shares the same requirements as Cognitive Services Speech Services.
 Please refer to [`SPEECH.md`](https://github.com/microsoft/BotFramework-WebChat/blob/master/SPEECH.md#requirements).